 "We think the move will provide an economic boost for outfitters and other local businesses, but the impact will reach out to the state's borders: Its influence will reach gas stations in Huntington and elsewhere.
 When ski season or whitewater rafting season are booming, the affects are felt throughout the state."

-Almost a century ago, during construction of a private hydroelectric plant, the river was diverted into a tunnel and out of one of the most breathtaking canyons in the eastern U.S., a landscape so awe-inspiring that it was acquired in the 1970s by the National Park Service as the New River Gorge National River.
+Almost a century ago, during construction of a private hydroelectric plant, the river was diverted into a tunnel and out of one of the most breathtaking canyons in the eastern U.S., a landscape so awe-inspiring that it was acquired in the 1970s by the National Park Service as the New River Gorge National Park and Preserve.

 The industry that demanded the power that the tunnel provided has since waned, while the region's tourism sector has become one of the most stable and promising in the state.